 offshore transmission circuit.

-Transmission Licensee Means an onshore transmission licensee or an offshore transmission licensee or the ISOP as the holder of the ESO Licence, and in each case being a party that is required by their licence to comply with the named version of this Security and Quality of Supply Standard, and shall be construed accordingly
+Transmission Licensee Means an onshore transmission licensee or an offshore transmission licensee or the ISOP as the holder of the ESO licence, and in each case being a party that is required by their licence to comply with the most recent version of this Security and Quality of Supply Standard as published on the ISOP’s website, and shall be construed accordingly

 Transmission System Has the same meaning as the term “licensee’s

-transmission system” in the Transmission licence of a Transmission licensee and in the ISOP’s ESO Licence.
+transmission system” in the Transmission licence of a licensee and in the ESO licence .

 These are conditions where: